Scrolling down through Facebook, an image of sisters in different stages of hijab was shown .

 Find your empathy

 The situation made me think back to when I first started covering one year after accepting Islam.
 It took several years of frustrations and swapping styles before I finally got to the point where I found a style I am now comfortable with, I look good in and follow Islamic requirements.

-I was having a conversation with my husband’s cousin, Nour, a 19-year-old student living in Cairo, about the trials and tribulations of hijabis in the world today.
+I was having a conversation with my husband’s cousin, Nour, a 19-year-old student, about the trials and tribulations of hijabis in the world today.

 They assumed that she was uptight and no fun.
 This is not Nour at all and whilst she has her principles and boundaries, she most certainly is not a boring young woman who doesn’t like to have fun.

 Why the assumptions???